Budget Responsibility and National Audit Act 2011

 Overview

-The Budget Responsibility and National Audit Bill [HL] aims to improve the UK's fiscal management and strengthen the national audit process.
-It establishes a new Office for Budget Responsibility (OBR) to independently assess public finances and reforms the National Audit Office (NAO), creating a new corporate body.
+The Budget Responsibility and National Audit Bill aims to improve the UK's fiscal management and strengthen the National Audit Office (NAO).
+It establishes a new Office for Budget Responsibility (OBR) to provide independent economic forecasts and analysis, and reforms the NAO's governance and structure.

 Description